Pasture spraying is an important part of paddock maintenance but may not need to be carried every year if the paddock is well maintained and healthy.

 Weeds will appear at some stage and are easily dealt with by spraying selective herbicides.

-Compact tractors fitted with a modern sprayer can spray areas where it is too small for large agricultural sprayers to work in.
-Pasture spraying manually with a back pack sprayer can be tedious and does not always give the required results.
-Spraying herbicides should be carried out in the spring and autumn when weeds are just beginning to emerge.
+Compact tractors fitted with a modern boom sprayer can spray areas where it is too small for large agricultural sprayers to operate efficiently.
+Pasture spraying manually with a backpack sprayer can be tedious and will not always give the required results.
+Certain herbicides manufacturers, such as Corteva, do not allow spraying with any handheld device for many of their products.